Plastics & Rubber

 Plastic manufacturing is a long process.
 The journey from the provision of raw materials to distribution takes several stages.
 Material supplies come from diverse sources with differing lead times.

-Visibility of the supply chain enables accurate tracking of materials, right through to final product.
+Visibility of the supply chain enables accurate tracking of materials, right through to the final product.
 Integration of production with CAD programs assists with the balancing of inventory.
 Accurate data, provided in real time, supports product quality.

 Price fluctuations

 Oil prices have fluctuated by over US$100/barrel, making planning difficult.
-Fluctuating supply availability can impact profits and ability to deliver.
+Fluctuating supply availability can impact profits and the ability to deliver.

-Collection of visible data in real time enables manufacturers to minimise waste and identify opportunities for improvement, reducing vulnerability to price variation.
+The collection of visible data in real time enables manufacturers to minimise waste and identify opportunities for improvement, reducing vulnerability to price variation.

 Low-cost competition